centralnjdsa-ntc/centralnjdsa.github.io/_pages/bylaws.md

 **AMENDED** June 20, 2020
 **AMENDED** December 19, 2020
 **AMENDED** March 10, 2021
+**AMENDED** May 30, 2023

 ARTICLE I. NAME
 ---
 The name of this organization shall be Central New Jersey Democratic Socialists of America ("CNJ DSA"), a local chapter affiliate (chapter) of Democratic Socialists of America ("DSA").
-The jurisdiction of CNJ DSA shall consist of the following counties: Mercer, Middlesex, Somerset, and Hunterdon.
+The jurisdiction of CNJ DSA shall consist of the following counties: Mercer, Middlesex, Somerset, Hunterdon, Monmouth, and Ocean.

 ARTICLE II.
 PURPOSE